 We require a model that is able to model an observational distribution of $(X,Y)$ (as training distribution) and the distribution of $(X,Y)$ under a class of interventions on (parts of) $X$ (as test distribution).
 We will do so by means of a structural causal model (SCM) \citep{Bollen1989, pearl2009causality}.
 More precisely, denoting by $H \in \R^q$ some additional (unobserved) variables, we consider the~SCM

 where the assignments for $H$, $X$ and $Y$ consist of $q$, $d$ and $1$ coordinate(s), respectively.
 Here, $f$, $h_1$ and $h_2$ are measurable functions, and the innovation terms $\ep_X$, $\ep_Y$ and $\ep_H$ are independent vectors with possibly dependent coordinates.
 Two comments are in order.
-The joint distribution of $(X, Y)$ is constrained only by requiring that $X$ and $h_1(H, \ep_Y)$ enter the equation of $Y$ additively.
+First, the joint distribution of $(X, Y)$ is constrained only by requiring that $X$ and $h_1(H, \ep_Y)$ enter the assignment for $Y$ additively.
 This constraint affects the allowed conditional distributions of $Y$ given $X$, but does not make any restriction on the marginal distributions of either $X$ or $Y$.
-Furthermore, we neither assume that the above SCM represents the true causal relationships between the random variables, nor do we assume any causal background knowledge of the system.
-Instead, the SCM is used only to construct the test distributions (by considering interventions on $X$ or $A$ (introduced in Section~\ref{sec:interventions}), for which we are analyzing the predictive performance of different methods -- similar to how one could have considered a ball around the training distribution.
+Second, we only use the above SCM as a technical device for modeling training and test distributions, by considering interventions on $X$ or $A$ (introduced in Section~\ref{sec:interventions}), for which we are analyzing the predictive performance of different models -- similarly to how one could have considered a ball around the training distribution.
 We therefore only require the SCM to correctly (a) model the training-distribution, and (b) induce the test-distributions through interventions.
 Any other causal implications of the SCM, such as causal orderings between variables, causal effects or counterfactual statements, are not assumed to be correctly specified.